Sainapsis/sainapsis-front-end-take-home/README.md

 ### Time Expectation

-We understand that everyone works at a different pace, but we estimate that completing the entire assignment should take no more than 3 hours.
-4 hours is a stretch.
-If you find yourself spending significantly more time than this, it might indicate that the assignment is challenging given your current level of experience.
-However, we still encourage you to submit your work, as it provides valuable insights into your problem-solving approach and thought process.
+We understand that everyone works at a different pace, but we estimate that completing the entire assignment should take no more than 3 to 4 hours if you are familiriazed with the tech stack, a little more may be needed for learning the tech stack if its not familiar, but if you find yourself spending significantly more time than this, we still encourage you to reach out to your contact with our HR team to comment on your situation and/or submit your unfinished work if you feel its worth a try.

 ### Code Quality